 menhirs and dolmens, ancient monoliths and tombs before arriving at our last

-masseria.
-After settling in, you may want to swim or relax with a good book.
+accommodations.
+After settling in, you may want to swim or relax with a good

-This evening we shuttle to Otranto for dinner on your own at one of the many
+book.
+This evening we shuttle to Otranto for dinner on your own at one of the

-outdoor cafés or restaurants.
-Or, if you prefer, enjoy dinner at the hotel.
+many outdoor cafés or restaurants.
+Or, if you prefer, enjoy dinner at the

 Day 8 - Discover the Coast of Salento